nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/Ethos_of_Open_Science_Module.md

+# Ethos of Open Science Module For Public Comment Open

 The OpenCore open science curriculum will introduce those beginning their open science journey to important definitions, tools, and resources; and provide participants at all levels recommendations on best practices from subject matter experts.The five OpenCore modules will be:
 - Ethos of Open Science
 - Open Tools and Resources